DanielVandH/ALTS/README.md

 # Steps to Reproduce the Paper

+Before running any code, ensure the correct versions of the packages are installed by using `renv::restore()` (so you may also need to first do `install.packages("renv")`) in the root of the repository.
+This will install the necessary package versions to match the environment used in the original analysis.

 The main two scripts that perform the work for the results in our paper are `Paper_Code_Data.R` and `Paper_Code_Figure.R`.
 (If you would only like to reproduce the figures, or just inspect the data sets without rerunning the time consuming algorithms in `Paper_Code_Data.R`, you can skip straight to the description of `Paper_Code_Figure.R` in the next paragraph which reloads the files below.)
 If you would like to reproduce all the experiments used in the paper, you can run all the code in `Paper_Code_Data.R`.
 The following files will be saved:
 - `data/Simulation/Fixedq.RData`: In this file, we store the results from our simulation study fixed at $q = 1.35$ and for $p = 0.5, 0.55, \ldots, 1$.
 The name of the variable stored is `results_fixed_q`.
 - `data/Simulation/Varyingq.RData`: In this file, we store the results from our simulation study for $q = 1, 1.7, \ldots, 1.35, 1.42, 1.49$, and $p = 0.55,0.6,\ldots,0.90, 0.95$.
 The name of the variable stored is `results_varying_q`.